 Information For Successful Applicants

-Individual funding recipients should complete and submit the invoice form attached to their online application.
+Project and Out of Round funding recipients should complete and submit the Invoice Form attached to their application.

-Organisations should providea a Tax Invoice addressed to:
+Organisations should provide a Tax Invoice addressed to:

 ACT Economic Development – artsACT

 Chief Minister, Treasury and Economic Development Directorate

 Canberra ACT 2601

 Tax Invoices must be dated, numbered and include the payee's registered business name, address and ABN.